British Leyland: 1975–1982: Collapse, the Ryder Report and the Edwardes era

+At the same time the public use of the "British Leyland" name ceased due to its negative connotations, being abbreviated simply to "BL", whilst the company's "hurricane" logo was redesigned with the central "L" removed.
+The Austin-Morris division was given its own unique brand identity with the introduction of the blue and green "chevron" logo, which was later expanded in use when the car manufacturing operations were further consolidated into the Austin Rover Group in the 1980s.

 In 1978, the company was the subject of an important legal development concerning corporate civil liability.
 In the case of Walton v British Leyland, the court held Leyland liable for negligence owing to a design defect in the wheel bearings of their new model of the Allegro.
 The company were aware of the issue but had decided against a recall.
 They were held liable for damages as they had failed to take reasonable care, because the costs of the recall were deemed in proportion with the potential risks of injury.